atparkweb/atparkweb/README.md

 I have been building and working on web applications since 2007.
 I have experience with many different technologies, but my main focus has been front-end development.

-I enjoy working with the following:
-- Elixir
-- Lisp
-- Python
-- Typescript

 I am currently trying out a new programming language each month:
 1. January:  [OCaml](https://ocaml.org/)
 2. February: [Java](https://www.java.com/)